openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 The simple build option is useful when you need to come up with statistics on the fly.
 For example, imagine the party fails an action roll to move stealthily through a swamp to avoid the local denizens.
 You decide that they have attracted the attention of a handful of poisonous serpents that lair in the swamp, but you don't have any stats written up for these enemies.
 In this situation, you could use the simple build rules to get combat rolling quickly.

 Use the NPC Simple Build Table to determine the NPCs's most relevant statistics.
 For the hit point and defense columns, choose values within the given ranges based on the strengths and weaknesses of the NPC enemy you are building.
 Choose 1 to 3 primary attributes that will form the main basis of the NPC's attacks and actions, and then choose as many secondary attributes as you need in order to define the NPCs's other capabilities.
+These form a rough guideline that we recommend you not exceed, though you can feel free to assign lower attributes and even higher ones if you feel that's appropriate.
+Not all attributes are created equal.

 <div class="table-no-body"></div>
 | NPC SIMPLE BUILD |